avonces/dpy-discord-bot/README.md

 # dpy-discord-bot
-This is a discord bot written using discord.py.
+This is a discord bot written using pycord.

 WORK IN PROGRESS